ExpediaGroup/kube-graffiti/helm/kube-graffiti/README.md

     cpu: 100m
     memory: 64Mi

-# Use these settings to control the placement of the pod
+# Use these settings to fine control the placement of the deployed pod
 nodeSelector: {}
 tolerations: []
 affinity: {}